stuarteberg/graph-tool/doc/quickstart.rst

 The code above will print the vertices and edges of the graph in the order they are found.

-Iterating over the neighbourhood of a vertex
+Iterating over the neighborhood of a vertex
 """"""""""""""""""""""""""""""""""""""""""""

-The out- and in-edges of a vertex, as well as the out- and in-neighbours can be iterated through with the :meth:`~graph_tool.Vertex.out_edges`, :meth:`~graph_tool.Vertex.in_edges`, :meth:`~graph_tool.Vertex.out_neighbours` and :meth:`~graph_tool.Vertex.in_neighbours` methods, respectively.
+The out- and in-edges of a vertex, as well as the out- and in-neighbors can be iterated through with the :meth:`~graph_tool.Vertex.out_edges`, :meth:`~graph_tool.Vertex.in_edges`, :meth:`~graph_tool.Vertex.out_neighbors` and :meth:`~graph_tool.Vertex.in_neighbors` methods, respectively.

 .. doctest::